 Cappuccino is nevertheless an Italian creation that first spread beyond the borders in the 1930s.
 Food historians seem to believe that it originated from Viennese-style cafes in Trieste, specifically, and other cities of the former Austro-Hungarian Empire.

 The next few decades saw it spread throughout the world.
-Cappuccino Coffee is now one of the most popular Coffee styles available.
+Cappuccino Coffee is now one of the most popular Coffee styles available, along with Whipped Coffee recipes and Dalgona Coffee recipes.

 Coffee beans that haven’t yet undergone any “styling” (e.g. cappuccino, latte, flat white) contain next to no calories.
 It’s when you add the likes of dairy milk or even a non dairy milk for Coffee that the numbers start to hike upwards.